 One of the most infuriating insects to homeowners all around the globe is ants.
 No matter the region, ants find their way into homes, making life harder for homeowners.

-While there are numerous types of ants found in the world there are three types of ants that are commonly found in the homes and properties in the Pacific Northwest.
+While there are numerous types of ants found in the world, there are three types of ants that are commonly found in the homes and properties in the Pacific Northwest.

 Carpenter ants get their name from their tendency to establish their colony in wood.
 This is troublesome for homeowners because this means that any form of wood is a potential residence for this type of ant.
 Carpenter ants will gravitate to crawl spaces, attics and walls that have plentiful access to wood but are also free of human traffic.
-These ants will burrow into the wood to build their colony which makes the wood around them weak.
-This can reduce the strength of the house structure and be dangerous over time.
+These ants will burrow into the wood to build their colony, which makes the wood around them weak.
+This can reduce the strength of the house structure and can be dangerous over time.

 Odorous House Ants

 Pavement ants are another type of ant that is common to see in the Northwest.
 These ants do not set up their colony inside the home, but rather choose to do so in the dirt under a rock, driveway or walk way outside of the home.
 These ants leave a trail of mined dirt that can be visible on the surface as their home grows.
-These ants will often venture into homes in the search for food, but do not pose any threat to humans or to the home structure.
+These ants will sometimes venture into homes in the search for food, but do not pose any threat to humans or to the home structure.